-- Any building, mining, dredging, filling, excavation or drilling operation (excluding singleuser wells); or - Any material change in the use or appearance of any structure or in the land itself; or - The dividing of land into lots or parcels; or - A change in the intensity of a use of land such as an increase in the number of dwelling units in a structure; or - Alteration of a shore, beach, seacoast, river, stream, lake, pond or canal, including coastal construction; or - Demolition of a structure; or - The clearing of land as an adjunct of construction; or - The deposit of refuse, solid or liquid waste, or fill on a parcel of land.
+- (i) any building, mining, dredging, filling, excavation or drilling operation (excluding single-user wells); or - (ii) any material change in the use or appearance of any structure or in the land itself; or - (iii) the dividing of land into lots or Parcels; or - (iv) a change in the Intensity of Use of land such as an increase in the number of dwelling units in a structure; or - (v) alteration of a shore, beach, seacoast, river, stream, lake, pond or canal, including coastal construction; or - (vi) demolition of a structure; or - (vii) the Clearing of land as an adjunct of construction; or - (viii) the deposit of refuse, solid or liquid waste, or fill on a Parcel of land.

-Development Permit: Any permit, license, authority, endorsement or permission required from a municipal land regulatory agency prior to the commencement of construction, improvement or alteration made to buildings or land.
+Development Permit: Any permit, license, authority, endorsement or permission required from a Municipal Land Regulatory Agency prior to the commencement of construction, improvement or alteration made to buildings or land.

-Division of Lands: The act of subdividing or separating a parcel of real estate into more lots or parcels including Approval Not Required (ANR) Proposals, as well as establishment of a condominium, exclusive use access, ground lease for buildings, or other arrangement that is the functional equivalent of separate lots.
+Division of Land: The act of dividing or subdividing or separating a Parcel of real estate into more lots or Parcels including Approval Not Required (ANR) divisions/subdivisions, as well as the establishment of a condominium, exclusive use access, ground lease for buildings, or other arrangement that is the functional equivalent of separate lots.

 Farmland: Land used for the growing of crops, pastureland, nurseries, cut-flower operations and the commercial growing and sale of trees.
+(See attached map.)

-Fast Food: Food intended for consumption on-site or take-out which has been totally or partially preprepared, normally resulting in a time lapse of less than ten minutes between the order-taking and the delivery of the food floor area unless such space is used exclusively for Passive Storage or has a ceiling height of less than 54 inches.
-Note that in calculating floor area with respect to thresholds of new floor space, this definition shall apply to the gross new floor space without giving credit to pre-existing square footage that has been demolished or removed.
+Fast Food: Food intended for consumption on-site or take-out that has been totally or partially preprepared, normally resulting in a time lapse of less than ten minutes between the order-taking and the delivery of the food.

-Floor Area: The total area of a building measured by taking the outside dimensions of the building at each floor level intended for occupancy.
-Basement or attic space used in connection with a principal or accessory use shall be counted in the calculation of
+Floor Area: The total square footage of floor area of a building measured by using the outside dimensions of the building at each floor level intended for occupancy.
+Active Storage as well as basement or attic space used in connection with a principal or accessory use shall be counted in the calculation of Floor Area unless such space is used exclusively for Passive Storage or has a ceiling height of less than 54 inches.
+Note: In calculating Floor Area with respect to Checklist thresholds for new Floor Area, this definition shall apply to the gross new Floor Area without giving credit to pre-existing square footage that has been demolished or removed.

-Formula Retail: A business including a restaurant which does or is required by contract, as a franchise or by other arrangement, to maintain two or more of the following standardized (formula) array of services and/or merchandise: i) Menu or products; ii) Trademark, logo, service mark, or symbol; iii) Interior décor; iv) Exterior architecture or façade; v) Signage; vi) Layout; vii) Uniforms; viii) Color scheme; or ix) Similar standardized features, and which are utilized by ten or more other businesses worldwide regardless of ownership or location.
+Formula Retail: A business including a restaurant which does or is required by contract, as a franchise or by other arrangement, to maintain two or more of the following standardized (formula) array of services and/or merchandise: i) menu or products; ii) trademark, logo, service mark, or symbol; iii) interior décor; iv) exterior architecture or façade; v) signage; vi) layout; vii) uniforms; viii) color scheme; or ix) similar standardized features, and which are utilized by ten or more other businesses worldwide regardless of ownership or location.

-Increase In Intensity Of Use: Any development (such as adding tables, fast food, or take-out to a restaurant, adding pumps to a service station, changing the nature of products or services offered, or otherwise changing the type of operation of a business), that is likely to lead to a significant increase in any one of the following: i.)
-Vehicular and/or pedestrian traffic; ii) Parking requirements; iii) Lot coverage percentage; iv) Hours of operation; v) Water usage, wastewater flow and/or nitrogen loading; vi) Energy use; vii) Marine traffic.
+Increase in Intensity of Use: Any Development (such as adding tables, fast food, or take-out to a restaurant; adding pumps to a service station; changing the nature of products or services offered; or otherwise changing the type of operation of a business) that is likely to lead to a significant increase in any one of the following: i) vehicularand/or pedestrian traffic; ii) parking requirements; iii) lot coverage percentage; iv) hours of operation; v) water usage, wastewater flow and/or nitrogen loading; vi) energy use; or vii) marine traffic.